-For youth who are suffering child abuse.
+For youth who are suffering from child abuse.

 Online crisis services:

 Despite your best efforts, you will still have bouts of depression.
 Of all the things you can do, only the drugs are 24/7 and they only lessen the burden.
 They don’t remove it.
-The difference between seriously thinking about suicide every day and only casually thinking about it on occasion is real.
+The difference between seriously thinking about suicide every day and only casually thinking about it on occasion is very real.
 That’s what an SSRI does.